-1. The Series 2021B Bonds have been legally issued and constitute valid and binding obligations of the Port, except to the extent that the enforcement of the rights and remedies of the owners of the Series 2021B Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable and that their enforcement may also be subject to the exercise of judicial discretion in appropriate cases.
-Both principal of and interest on the Series 2021B Bonds are payable solely out of a special fund of the Port designated as the "Port of Seattle Intermediate Lien Revenue Bond Fund" (the "Intermediate Lien Bond Fund") and the Intermediate Lien Reserve Account.

-- 2. The Port has obligated and bound itself to set aside and pay into the Intermediate Lien Bond Fund out of Available Intermediate Lien Revenues and the money in the Revenue Fund amounts sufficient to pay the principal of and interest on the Series 2021B Bonds as the same become due.
+- 1. The Series 2022C Bonds have been legally issued and constitute valid and binding obligations of the Port, except to the extent that the enforcement of the rights and remedies of the owners of the Series 2022C Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable and that their enforcement may also be subject to the exercise of judicial discretion in appropriate cases.
+Both principal of and interest on the Series 2022C Bonds are payable solely out of a special fund of the Port designated as the "Port of Seattle Intermediate Lien Revenue Bond Fund" (the "Intermediate Lien Bond Fund") and the Intermediate Lien Reserve Account. - 2.
+The Port has obligated and bound itself to set aside and pay into the Intermediate Lien Bond Fund out of Available Intermediate Lien Revenues and the money in the Revenue Fund amounts sufficient to pay the principal of and interest on the Series 2022C Bonds as the same become due.
 The Port has further bound itself to pay into the Revenue Fund, as collected, all Gross Revenue. - 3.
 The Port has further pledged in the Resolution that payments to be made out of Gross Revenue and moneys in the Revenue Fund into the Intermediate Lien Bond Fund and into the Intermediate Lien Reserve Account shall be a first and prior lien and charge upon the Net Revenues, subject to the liens thereon of any Permitted Prior Lien Bonds and equal in rank to the lien and charge upon such Net Revenues of the amounts required to pay the Outstanding Intermediate Lien Revenue Bonds, Net Payments on any Parity Derivative Product, and any other revenue bonds hereafter issued on a parity therewith as provided in the Resolution.
 The Port has reserved the right to enter into Parity Derivative Products and issue bonds in the future with a lien against the Available Intermediate Lien Revenues on a parity with the lien thereon of Intermediate Lien Parity Bonds. - 4.
-Interest on the Series 2021B Bonds is excludable from gross income for federal income tax purposes, except for interest on any Series 2021B Bonds for any period during which such Series 2021B Bonds is held by a "substantial user" of the facilities financed or refinanced by the Series 2021B Bonds, or a "related person" within the meaning of Section 147(a) of the Internal Revenue Code of 1986, as amended (the "Code").
-Interest on the Series 2021B Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
-The opinions set forth in this paragraph is subject to the condition that the Port comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2021B Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
-The Port has covenanted to comply with all such requirements.
-Failure to comply with certain of such covenants may cause interest on the Series 2021B Bonds to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Series 2021B Bonds.
+Interest on the Series 2022C Bonds is not excludable from gross income for federal income tax purposes under existing law.

-We have not been engaged nor have we undertaken to review the accuracy, completeness or sufficiency of the official statement or other offering material relating to the Series 2021B Bonds (except to the extent, if any, specifically addressed by separate opinion to the Underwriters), and we express no opinion relating thereto or relating to the undertaking of the Port to provide ongoing disclosure pursuant to Securities and Exchange Commission Rule 15c2-12.
+We have not been engaged nor have we undertaken to review the accuracy, completeness or sufficiency of the official statement or other offering material relating to the Series 2022C Bonds (except to the extent, if any, specifically addressed by separate opinion to the Underwriters), and we express no opinion relating thereto or relating to the undertaking of the Port to provide ongoing disclosure pursuant to Securities and Exchange Commission Rule 15c2-12.